Vaibhavi Singh

 Reasoning Failures Project

-GVR-Bench: Probing Spatial Reasoning Limits in Vision-Language Models
+GVR-Bench: Probing Visual Reasoning Abilities in Vision-Language Models

 Geometric Reasoning, Visual Grounding, Spatial Transformations